-VMware Inc. (VMW:US), the biggest maker of software that lets computers run multiple operating systems, fell the most since mid-2008 after forecasting sales that were less than estimates amid cutbacks from corporate customers.
+VMware Inc. (VMW:US), the biggest maker of software that enables computers to run multiple operating systems, fell the most since 2008 after forecasting sales that were less than estimates amid cutbacks from corporate customers.

-The stock fell 22 percent to $77.14 after the company said yesterday that first-quarter revenue will be $1.17 billion to $1.19 billion.
+The stock fell as much as 22 percent to $76.33 after the company said first-quarter revenue will be $1.17 billion to $1.19 billion, in a statement yesterday.
 Analysts anticipated $1.25 billion, the average of projections compiled by Bloomberg.
 EMC Corp.
 (EMC:US), which owns a majority of VMware, also slumped.

-EMC, the world’s biggest maker of storage computers, slumped 4.1 percent to $24.18.
-VMware has dropped 16 percent in the past 12 months, while and EMC has declined 6.4 percent.
-Both have underperformed the 15 percent increase in the Standard & Poor’s 500 Index.
+The shares (VMW:US) declined 20 percent to $78.32 at 10:55 a.m.
+New York time, while EMC, the world’s biggest maker of storage computers, slumped 6.8 percent to $23.50.
+Through yesterday, VMware had gained 6.6 percent in the past 12 months, and EMC had declined 2.4 percent, both underperforming the 14 percent increase in the Standard & Poor’s 500 Index.

 EMC also provided a 2013 forecast that fell short.
 Sales will be $23.5 billion, the company said today in a filing.
 Analysts projected $23.6 billion on average.